Ever wondered. “what is granite used for?”

 Walls

-Perhaps you want a complementary splashback to your granite kitchen worktop.
+Perhaps you want a complementary splashback for your granite kitchen worktops.
 Or maybe your bathroom design requires fully waterproofed walls using tiles or slabs.
 You may simply want to add an artistic focus to your room or hallway with a stone mosaic feature.
+What is granite used for?
 Granite is a practical and popular stone to achieve these concepts.
 The stone is available in a huge range of colours and graining types.
-When sealed, it will withstand constant water contact which makes it ideal for bathrooms.
+When sealed, it will withstand constant water contact, which makes it ideal for bathrooms.

 Staircases

 For modern concept homes, a granite staircase is a huge investment.
-However it is one which increasing numbers of homeowners are choosing.
-As granite is a naturally mined stone, its larger slabs are ideal for using within home structural features such as staircases, or even fireplace mantels.
+However, it is one which an increasing number of homeowners are choosing.
+As granite is a naturally mined stone, its larger slabs are ideal for use within home structural features such as staircases or even fireplace mantels.
 The material is hard wearing, heat resistant and beautiful enough not to need to be covered or require too much maintenance.

 Art